lerfast/budget-app/README.md

 # 📖 Budget Buddy <a name="about-project"></a>

-**Budget Buddy** is a Ruby on Rails mobile web application where users can manage their budget: they have a list of transactions associated with a category, so that users can see how much money they spent and on what.
+**Budget Buddy** is a Ruby on Rails mobile web application where users can manage their budget: they have a list of transactions associated with a category, so that users can see how much money they spent and on what..

 ## 🛠 Built With <a name="built-with"></a>